DataScience-Proj-MH/NFL_Success/README.md

 | |Quarterback|Tight End|Wide Receiver|Running Back|
 |---|---|---|---|---|
 | % correctly predicted|72%|76%| 76%|79%|

-our model on average predicted ~76% of the time whether a player would make the probowl in their NFL career based on college and combine statistics.
+Our model on average predicted ~76% of the time whether a player would make the probowl in their NFL career based on college and combine statistics.
 The lack of data available may have limited the performance of our model and restricted which models we were able to implement.